 Multiple pluggable key-value backends are supported, and a single repository can use different ones for different files.

-SHA256E-- The default backend for new files.
+SHA256E-- The default backend for new files, combines a 256 bit SHA-2 hash of the file's content with the file's extension.
 This allows verifying that the file content is right, and can avoid duplicates of files with the same content.
 Its need to generate checksums can make it slower for large files.

-SHA256-- Does not include the file extension in the key, which can lead to better deduplication.
+SHA256-- SHA-2 hash that does not include the file extension in the key, which can lead to better deduplication but can confuse some programs.

 SHA256for those who want a checksum but are not concerned about security.